WashU-IT-RIS/alpaca-lora/README.md

     mkdir $directory_name
     ```

-1. Open a new local terminal, and use scp to copy `generate.py`, which loads the trained model, from your cloned repository, and the (`/test`) directory, which contains the model weights, to the location of your newly created directory in compute1.
+1. Open a new local terminal on your computer, and use scp to copy `generate.py`, which loads the trained model, from your cloned repository, and the (`/test`) directory, which contains the model weights, to the location of your newly created directory in compute1.

     ```bash
     scp $full_path_to_generate.py $user@compute1-client-1.ris.wustl.edu:/scratch1/fs1/$compute1_username/$directory_name